ab12gu/technical-notes/docs/misc/animals/dog-sitting.md

 - She will eat goose poop (only goose poop)
     - avoid walking or letting her eat geese poop
     - a lot of geese poop at lake union waterfront in SLU
+- if you leave your food on counter unattended, Kiran might eat it.

 ## Hikes